 The Organisation Certification Practice Statement (Organisation CPS) requires the Contingency Private Key and Recovery Private Key to be split into M#N Shares and that such Private Keys may be activated only via collaboration between appointed Key Custodians.
 The procedure as set out in this section 3.4 shall be followed in order to appoint such Key Custodians as are required.

-Subject in either case to the approval of the SMKI PMA, where steps are taken to appoint a Key Custodian, or where (after such appointment) steps are taken by a Key Custodian, and in either case those steps would have been valid in accordance with this document if they were taken after its designation by the Secretary of State, they shall be treated as valid in accordance with this document, and therefore effective for the purposes of the Code, even if they were taken before its designation.

 Responsibilities in respect of Key Custodians

-Each Party, the SMKI PMA or the Panel, on behalf of which an individual acting on behalf of that organisation becomes a Key Custodian, shall ensure that the Key Custodian:
+Each Party, the DCC, the SMKI PMA or the Panel, on behalf of which an individual acting on behalf of that organisation becomes a Key Custodian, shall ensure that the Key Custodian:

 does not seek to find out the identity of other Key Custodians or otherwise collude with other Key Custodians in relation to matters associated with this Recovery Procedure other than for the purposes as set out in this SMKI Recovery Procedure;